imrefazekas/jade-mithrilier/README.md

 ## Concept

-To have a real full-stack solution, common coding style and module formats have to be introduced, data models used by server-side and clien-side must be shared.
+To have a real full-stack solution, common coding style and module formats have to be introduced, data models and validation rules used by server-side and clien-side must be shared.
 The simplest way is to use plain and pure JS object as a CommonJS module requirable by any code you write.
 In EE-world, applications are not created in a vacuum, teams are working on it and design and code are evolving continuously urging the development team to handle representation freely.
-In other words, you should be encouraged to choose the template engine and the orchestration structure of yours fitting the best your project.
+In other words, you should be encouraged to choose the template engine and the orchestration structure of yours, fitting the best your project.

-[jade-mithrilier](https://github.com/imrefazekas/jade-mithrilier) is a solution providing [JADE](http://jade-lang.com) template engine and markup-based mapping and CommonJS object as Models at your service.
+[jade-mithrilier](https://github.com/imrefazekas/jade-mithrilier) is a solution providing [JADE](http://jade-lang.com) template engine and markup-based mapping and CommonJS object as Models and validation at your service.

 ## Quick install